JanssenProject/jans/docs/admin/config-guide/auth-server-config/default-authentication-method-config.md

 and navigate to new default method with **Up** and **Down** keys.
 To chose hit **Space** key.
 Navigate to **Save** button and hit **Enter** key

+Note !
+If your backend database is not LDAP, you won't see any LDAP servers releated tab/items.

 #### Basic sub-tab

 This tab displays basic, the builtin, authentication method as shown in the image below.